faithcomesbyhearing/BiblePublisher/README.md

 The Publisher program prepares Bible Text for publication in the BibleApp.
 It expects the Bible text to be in USX form, and translates it into publication ready text stored in a Sqlite database.
 The Publisher program prepares the following content into the following Sqlite tables:

-1. tableContent: contains data needed to present a Table of Contents, page headings and abbreviations. i.e. code, heading, title, name, abbrev, lastChapter.
+1. tableContent: contains data needed to present a Table of Contents, page headings and abbreviations. i.e. bookCode, heading, title, name, abbrev, lastChapter, priorBook, nextBook, chapterRowId
 2. chapters: contains the Bible text in HTML form, and a reference as a primary key.
+An example reference is JHN:3
 3. concordance: contains one row for each word in the Bible, and an index to all references for that word.
 4. verses: contains one row of text for each verse in the Bible including the text.
 This is used to present search results.
+An example references is ROM:9:2-3
 5. styleUse: contain a list of USFM/USX styles that occurred in the translation and the references.
 This is used to ensure the App supports all of the needed styles.
 6. styleIndex: contains a summary list of the USFM/USX styles that occurred in the translation.
 7. charset: contains one row for each character that occurs.
 It is used during validation.